akobashikawa/rsg-hello/README.md

-# Hello Component Class
+# Hello Sub Component

 Print Hello.

-Using a Component class.
+Using a sub component.

+Component in the same file.